Open Agentic Schema Framework

 In order to run the server in hot-reload mode, you must first deploy the services, and run another command to signal that the schema will be actively updated.

-This can be achieved by starting an interactive reload session via:
+This can be achieved by starting an interactive reload session through:

 task reload

-Note that this will only perform hot-reload for schema changes.
+Note that this only performs hot-reload for schema changes.
 Reloading backend changes still requires re-running task build && task up.

 Cleanup

-This step will handle cleanup procedure by removing resources from previous steps, including ephemeral Kind clusters and Docker containers.
+This step handles cleanup procedure by removing resources from previous steps, including ephemeral Kind clusters and Docker containers.

 task down